 It generally means they give people more leeway because they are trying to be understanding and supportive.

 Unfortunately, it means that people may try to take advantage of you.

 If you are a sensitive person you may need to work on saying NO to people.

 You may also need to work on setting boundaries with people.

 As far as the conflict side of things goes, I don’t go seeking out conflict and I certainly don’t enjoy it but I will face it head-on if that’s what’s required.

 Again conflict comes under the pick your battles category.
 You pick the important things to confront people over.
 You don’t confront people over every little thing (just the thought of that sounds exhausting to me).

-Tabatha can help you identify your fears, work through your failures and help you be more resilient so that you can bounce back.
-We all get knocked down but it’s the getting up that is important.
+Tabatha can help you identify your fears, work through your failures, and help you be more resilient so that you can bounce back.
+We all get knocked down but it’s getting up that is important.